Artist

 How much does The Beatles make in a year?

-The Beatles is modeled at $4.4M-$11M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+The Beatles is estimated at $4.4M-$11M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does The Beatles still make money?